 Local news and the Killeen Police Department report that the head-on accident took place just after midnight on South Fort Hood Street when one driver proceeded down the wrong side of the street, striking an oncoming car.

 The 36-year-old driver of the wrong way vehicle was airlifted to Scott & White Hospital in Temple but was pronounced dead a few hours later.
 The driver’s passenger, a 24-year-old man, suffered only minor injuries in the crash and has been treated and released from Metroplex Hospital.
 The driver of the car with the right of way, a 26-year-old man, remains in serious condition.

 It is unclear what caused the driver to go the wrong way down the street, though alcohol may have been a factor in the crash.
 The accident is under investigation.

-If you have been injured in a Texas car accident that involved a wrong way driver, you should speak with a Dallas auto wreck lawyer as soon as possible.
+If you have been injured in a Texas car accident that involved a wrong way driver, you should speak with an auto accident lawyer as soon as possible.
 The Rasansky Law Firm offers injury victims a free, private meeting to discuss their case and get the answers they need.